viktorsmari/viktorsmari.github.io/_posts/2024-08-11-i3-window-manager-vs-slate.md

 ---
-title: i3 Window Manager vs Slate
+title: i3 Window Manager vs Sway
 date: 2024-8-11 15:36:47 Z
 layout: post
 ---

-i3 window manager vs Slate on Ubuntu 24.04
+i3 window manager vs Sway on Ubuntu 24.04

 I have been using Ubuntu since 2013 and the i3 window manager since 2014.